1982 in Afghanistan: June 1982

 Afghan Foreign Minister Shah Mohammad Dost and his Pakistani counterpart, Sahabzada Yaqub Khan, meet in Geneva, while Iran backed out.
 Cordovez says that at the meeting he broadly outlined the principles of an agreement in separate talks with Khan and Dost and that he also kept Iran informed of progress.
 Both sides, Cordovez maintains, accepted the main agenda items: withdrawal of troops, resettlement of an estimated three million Afghan refugees, and international guarantees on noninterference in the internal affairs of Afghanistan.
 Khan comments that talks are "still at a preliminary stage" and reiterates Pakistan's refusal to hold direct talks with Kabul until Pakistan recognizes the Kabul government.

 September 1982

-Gen. Abdul Qadir is appointed minister of defense in place of Gen. Mohammad Rafi.
+General Abdul Qadir is appointed minister of defense in place of General Mohammad Rafi.

 Early November 1982

 An explosion in a mountain tunnel north of Kabul is reported to have killed hundreds of Soviet soldiers and Afghan civilians.
 According to accounts that reach the West, the lead truck of a Soviet military convoy collided with an oncoming fuel truck.
 The resulting blast and burning gasoline ignited other vehicles, and most of the deaths are believed to have been caused by asphyxiation from the smoke and fumes that filled the tunnel.